wpdevup/tap-chat/readme.txt

 - "Hide on specific pages" - button hidden where selected
 - Combine both for precise control

+= Can I track Tap Chat interactions in Google Analytics? =
+- Yes!
+Enable Event Tracking in the Google Analytics 4 / Tag Manager settings.
+Tap Chat can send chat button clicks and welcome-bubble impressions as events to the GA4 or GTM setup already installed on your site.

+= Does Tap Chat install Google Analytics or Google Tag Manager? =
+- No. Tap Chat does not install, load, or bundle any analytics library.
+It only sends events to GA4 or GTM that are already available on the page.

+= What events does Tap Chat send? =
+- By default, Tap Chat sends tapchat_click when a visitor clicks the chat button or link, and tapchat_bubble_shown when the welcome bubble appears.
+The bubble event includes a trigger_type parameter so you can compare which smart trigger generates the most interactions.

+= What happens if GA4 or Google Tag Manager is not installed? =
+- Nothing happens.
+Tap Chat detects whether GA4 or GTM is available on the page.
+If neither is present, no event is sent and no error is generated.

 == Screenshots ==

 1. **Floating Chat Button Demo** - Clean, professional button on your site